collocations.org

 PHRASES

-flicker into life
+flicker into life, flicker to life

 The television screen flickered into life.